 Saturated fats on the other hand, can increase your cholesterol level and your risk of heart disease.
-Choose foods with saturated fat less often-butter, red meat, cakes, pastries, deep fried foods, high fat dairy products.
+Choose foods with saturated fat less often: butter, red meat, cakes, pastries, deep fried foods and high fat dairy products.
 Choose healthy proteins including plant-based protein and lower fat dairy products more often.

 Make water your beverage of choice.
 Water is a sugar-free and calorie-free way to quench your thirst and stay hydrated.
 Drinking regular pop and fruit juice will raise your blood sugar.

 Alcohol can affect blood sugar levels and may cause you to gain weight; it is best to use alcohol in moderation.

 Planning healthier meals and snacks can go a long way to helping you reach your goals.
 Talk to your registered dietitian or health-care team about the amount of carbohydrates that are right for you and for help with meal planning.
 A weekly meal plan will help you shop for the right foods and encourage more cooking at home.

 Category Tags: Diet & Nutrition, General Tips, Just the Basics, Management;